adisha94/Kathematics/README.md

 - Balancing Redox reactions returning incorrect answers
 - Combustion reactions not working out.
 - Android version does not have database for element reference
-- Flipping phone into landscape mode causes app to crash